Twelfth siege of Gibraltar: Reinforcements

 Tessé arrived in mid-February but was appalled to find how badly the siege was being run.
 His criticism of the Spanish officers led some to quit the siege in the face of what they saw as his insults.
 Their morale improved somewhat when Admiral Bernard Desjean, Baron de Pointis sailed into the bay on 26 February with a force of 18 men-of-war from Cadiz.
 Gibraltar's garrison immediately went on alert, expecting a landing at the south end of the peninsula, but this did not materialise.
 The reason soon became clear; Leake had returned with a combined English, Dutch and Portuguese force of 35 ships.
-In the subsequent battle in the Strait of Gibraltar, the French lost five of their ships, including Pointis' flagship, and Pointis himself was fatally wounded.
+In the subsequent battle in the Strait of Gibraltar, the French lost five of their ships, including Pointis' flagship.
 Leake's fleet sailed into the bay on 31 March, bringing with it fresh troops from Mountjoy's Grenadiers and units of the Portuguese army.
 Hesse rejoiced at the admiral's arrival: